JamesMcLennan/Travtilities/README.md

 World of Warcraft Addons

 # Goals
-1. Implement UI
+1. Implement UI\n
-1.1 Ability to write Autoreply text into textbox
+1.1 Ability to write Autoreply text into textbox\n
 1.2 Ability to check settings in UI (Settings such as on/off)

 2. Popup message UI list